yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 1. Move the `private_key.pem` and `public_key` files that were originally created when you set up your Service Account to a keys directory.
 Make sure the directory is located on the machine being used for deployment.
 Note that the `public_key` comes from Steps 3 and 4 of [Create a Service Account](/docs/central/connect-api-manager/prepare-amplify-central/#create-a-service-account).
 2. Download the zip file from [https://axway.bintray.com/generic-repo/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip]( https://axway.bintray.com/generic-repo/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip).
 The zip contains the Discovery Agent config yaml and the Discovery Agent executable.
 3. Unzip the file and install the binary on a machine that can access the APIM Manager environment.
+4. Open a shell and run the following to start up your agent:

+    ```
+    ./discovery_agent
+    ```

-4. Open a shell and run the following health check command, using the same config.yaml file that started the agent, to make sure the agent is up and running:
+5. Open a shell and run the following health check command to verify if the agent is up and running:

     ```
     ./discovery_agent --status
     ```

 ## Traceability Agent